A Beginning's Guide to Understanding Protected Trees

 FAQs:

-What happens if I carry out work on a protected tree without permission?
+What is the consequence if I do work on a tree that is protected without permission?

 Can I appeal an TPO and/or preservation order?

-Can I remove a protected tree?
+Can I cut down a tree that is protected tree?

 Conclusion